angcarcione/MyRepo_compbio/README.md

+# MyRepo_compbio
-# MyRepo_compbiosome words i wrote on the compbio server
+some words i wrote on the compbio server